Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Related Work

 \subsection{Traditional Approaches}

-\paragraph{Analytical Approaches} Analytical approach aims to compute accurate medial axis following its mathematical definition.
-One classic idea begins with the analysis of localized shape boundary, tracing seam curves and identifying junction points to construct the medial axis.
-Such as \cite{Culver2004exact,milenkovic1993robust,sherbrooke1996algorithm,Culver1999accurate} (designed for polyhedron) and \cite{Ramanathan2010interior} (desigend for simple free-form shape).
-Due to the high requirement for the simplicity of input models in these methods, this greatly limits their practical use.
+\paragraph{Analytical Approaches} Analytical approaches aim to compute the medial axis according to its mathematical definition.
+A classic idea starts with the analysis of localized shape boundaries, tracing seam curves and identifying junction points to construct the medial axis.
+Representative methods include those designed for polyhedra~\cite{Culver2004exact,milenkovic1993robust,sherbrooke1996algorithm,Culver1999accurate} and for simple free-form shapes~\cite{Ramanathan2010interior}.
+Due to their strict requirements for input simplicity, these methods have limited practical use.

-\paragraph{Voxel-based Approaches} Most voxel-based approach discretizes the target shape to a voxel representation, and finds a subset that meets the requirement of the medial axis (e.g. thinness, centrality, homotopy equivalence), following certain distance measurements \cite{saha2016survey}.
-For instance, Manhattan distance~\cite{palagyi1999parallel}, chamfer distance~\cite{pudney1998distance} and Euclidean distance~\cite{hesselink2008euclidean,rumpf2002continuous}.
-Furthermore, \cite{yan2018voxel} provides a rigorous sampling condition with the help of voxel representation, and takes the dual of interior Delaunay triangulation as medial mesh, which is theoretically guaranteed to be topologically equivalence with the original shape.
+\paragraph{Voxel-based Approaches} Most voxel-based approaches discretize the target shape into a voxel grid and search for a subset that satisfies medial axis criteria (e.g., thinness, centrality, and homotopy equivalence) based on certain distance measures~\cite{saha2016survey}.
+Examples include methods using Manhattan distance~\cite{palagyi1999parallel}, Chamfer distance~\cite{pudney1998distance}, and Euclidean distance~\cite{hesselink2008euclidean,rumpf2002continuous}. \citet{yan2018voxel} further provided a rigorous sampling condition using voxel representation and constructed a medial mesh by taking the dual of the interior Delaunay triangulation, which is theoretically guaranteed to be topologically equivalent to the original shape.

-\paragraph{Approximation with Paired Points} This method begins with a set of oriented surface points, approximating the medial points as the center of locally maximum inscribed spheres~\cite{ma20123d}.
-The connectionship between the medial points can be established through localized plane fitting~\cite{jalba2012surface}.
-This approach aims to provide a rough medial description of the original shape and pay less attention to geometric accuracy and topological correctness.
+\paragraph{Approximation with Paired Points} This family of methods begins with a set of oriented surface points and approximates medial points as centers of locally maximum inscribed spheres~\cite{ma20123d}.
+The connectivity among medial points is then established through localized plane fitting~\cite{jalba2012surface}.
+These approaches provide a coarse medial description of the shape, often sacrificing geometric accuracy and topological correctness.

-\paragraph{Voronoi-guided Approaches} The Voronoi diagram has played a significant role in medial axis computation in recent decades, due to its special spatial partition property and computational efficiency.
-The following will review typical algorithms that compute the medial axis using Voronoi diagrams.